Pfc. Field McLeod Reed Jr.

 On one occasion, Capt.
 Arthur Burholt gave Jack and Mule a bottle of scotch for C Company.
 Burholt told them where the tanks were suppose to be.
 When they got there, the two soldiers realized that they were a half mile behind enemy lines.
 Jack told Mule to drive and that he would man the machine gun on the jeep.
 They made it back to their own lines without incident.

-Jack also recalled that he and Mule Henderson had become friends with a Naval Chief.
-While they were in Mariveles, the chief took them into tunnels and showed them cans and cans of food.
-He allowed them to take what they could carry.
+Jack also recalled that he and Mule had become friends with a Naval Chief.
+While they were in Mariveles, the chief took them into tunnels and showed them cans and cans of food and allowed them to take what they could carry.

 The longer the Americans fought food became the major issue for them.
 Jack recalled how one day, a truck arrived in their bivouac with a hindquarter of meat on it.
 They realized that this meat came from one of the horses of the 26th U. S. Calvary of Filipino Scouts.
 They were happy have the meat.